 You might have also heard of the Carnivore Diet as the “Zero Carb Diet.”
 However, this is a little bit of a misnomer, because there are actually some carbs in meat.
 They come in the form of glycogen.
 Although this could be nitpicking because the total carb content is minimal, but it’s worth noting.

 No matter what you call it, this diet of only animal products has grown in popularity in the recent past.

 The Inuit are an indigenous tribe inhabiting the Arctic.
-What’s important about the Inuit, for this article, is they have traditionally eaten a diet high in meat.
+What’s important about the Inuit, for this article, is that they have traditionally eaten a diet high in meat.

 There’s not a whole lot of fresh plants in the icy Arctic.
 Especially in the winter months, when sunlight becomes scarce.
-So in order to survive, the Inuit traditionally had to subsist on a diet of seal, walrus, fish, and other animals products.
+So in order to survive, the Inuit traditionally had to subsist on a diet of seal, walrus, fish, and other animal products.